melobio/SymVelo/README.md

 ipython veloae-dentategyrus.ipynb
 ```

-For other datasets, we only need to adjust the parameters and the data preprocessing method (if any) in the ``.ipynb`` files.
+For other datasets, we only need to adjust the parameters and the data preprocessing method in the ``.ipynb`` files.
 ```
 # parameters

-'--data-dir', './data/DentateGyrus/DentateGyrus.h5ad', # the path of dataset '--model-name', './pretrain_model/dentategyrus_model.cpt', # the path to save pretrain model
+'--output', './pretrain_model/', # the path to save pretrain model '--model-name', 'dentategyrus_model.cpt', # the pretrain model's name '--n_raw_gene', '2000', # Number of genes to keep in the raw gene space (default: 2000)

-# preprocessing (if any)
+# preprocessing

-adata = scanpy.read_h5ad(args.data_dir)
-# your method
 scv.pp.neighbors(adata, n_neighbors=30, n_pcs=30)
 scv.utils.show_proportions(adata)
 scv.pp.filter_and_normalize(adata, min_shared_counts=30, n_top_genes=args.n_raw_gene)